Purdue-CS193/homework-0-bradyj04/index.md

+# Brady Jackson's First CS193 Homework

+Favorite Things about CS193
+- No exams
+- Will help solidify my pre-existing knowledge about CS tools
+- Will provide me with other knowledge for my CS career

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.